 As you can tell I really liked it.
 I pulled up on the local bikers cafe on the outskirts of Bridgnorth and ordered a big mug of tea with a bacon buttie.
 This just seemed the natural thing to do.
 The bike drew a lot of admiring glances and I think that I could have sold it twice on the spot!

 Quality and attention to detail seems very good and incredible for the money

-The bike in what could be it’s natural environment…a cafe next to a rural A road.
-The Blue Continental GT in the background is the sportier sister model to the Interceptor…the bloke had just picked it from QB and absolutely was absolutely loving it so far
+The bike in what could be it’s natural environment: A cafe next to a rural A road.
+The Blue Continental GT in the background is the sportier sister model to the Interceptor.
+The owner had just picked it from QB and absolutely was absolutely loving it so far

 The smile says it all…

 Tea drunk and bacon consumed I headed back to the dealers back along the A458 this time in company with a couple of friends on a BMW R1200GS .
 The next few miles were simply a lovely ride on a stylish, fun motorbike.
 The only real negative for me was the narrow hard seat.
 Were all the positive reviews right?
 I have to say they were.
 Have I found a replacement for my 550 Kawasaki?
 At £5400 it is a hell a lot of bike for the money and a 3 year warranty too.
 I have some thinking to do….